Empower students to explore by building professional connections

 Micro-learning videos

-Engaging 3-5 minute videos mapped to the workbook.
-Multiple delivery methods including email and embedding within your LMS.
+Engaging 3-5 minute videos mapped to the workbook content.
+Multiple delivery methods including embedding within your LMS.

 Classroom/group coaching sessions